 If both parents are appointed as joint managing conservators, either by agreement between the parents or by court order, the court must specify the parental rights and duties that are to be retained by both parents, those that are to be exercised by joint agreement, and those that are to be exercised exclusively by one parent.

-In general, joint managing conservators will be expected to reach agreement on important child custody decisions concerning the child’s physical care, support, and education.
+In general, joint managing conservators will be expected to reach an agreement on important child custody decisions concerning the child’s physical care, support, and education.

 However, if the parents have diametrically opposed views on an important issue–if, for example, one parent is adamant that the child be home-schooled while the other parent is equally insistent that the child attend a traditional school–then the court will grant one parent the exclusive right to make educational decisions on behalf of the child.